chouaib-skitou/Laravel-Dashboard/README.md

 # Laravel-Dashboard
- Installation, Set-up and make Admin Panel(Dashboard) with Laravel
+ Installation, Set-up and create an Admin Panel(Dashboard) with Laravel